 Key Terms and Definitions Under the NJ Franchise Practices Act

-A franchise is a somewhat unique business and economic concept.
-Here are a few terms and definitions you should familiarize yourself with.
+A franchise is a unique business and economic concept.
+The following are terms and definitions you should familiarize yourself with if you are contemplating a franchise relationship.

 “Franchise” – A franchise is a written agreement in which a person grants to another person a license to use a trade name, trademark, service mark and related processes and operational procedures which creates a complete system of doing business in the marketing and sale of goods or services at wholesale, retail, or otherwise.”
 In a nutshell, the franchisee purchases access to someone else’s expertise, experience and method of doing business.

-A “franchisee” is “a person to whom a franchise is offered or granted”.
+A “franchisee” is “a person or entity (i.e., LLC, corporation, proprietorship) to whom a franchise is offered or granted”.

-A “franchisor” is “a person who grants a franchise.”
+A “franchisor” is “a person or entity who sells a franchise to a franchisee under a franchise agreement.”

 When Does the Franchise Act Apply in New Jersey?

-The Act applies to franchises when (1) the performance of the franchise requires that the franchisee establish or maintain a place of business in New Jersey; (2) gross sales of product or services between the franchisor and franchisee must exceed $35,000 during a 12 month period; (3) and more than twenty percent (20%) of the franchisee’s gross sales must be from the operation of a franchise.
+The Act applies to franchises when (1) the performance of the franchise requires that the franchisee establish or maintain a place of business in New Jersey; (2) gross sales of product or services between the franchisor and franchisee exceed $35,000 during a 12 month period; (3) and more than twenty percent (20%) of the franchisee’s gross sales are from the operation of a franchise.

-The Law Regulates the Termination of a Franchise Agreement in New Jersey
+New Jersey Laws Strictly Regulate the Termination of a Franchise Relationship Located in New Jersey

 The Requirement of Notice of Termination of a Franchise